-The agenda for the festival includes informative small-group sessions and large-group presentations.
-Topics range from hosting a successful school-based author visit to enabling students to share literature through the use of technology.
-Participants mingle with fellow-educators and exchange ideas, purchase books and embrace the wisdom and experience that the visiting authors have to share.
+The agenda for the festival includes informative small-group sessions and large presentations offered in a personal and relaxed environment.
+Topics range from literature circles to teaching reading with Smart Boards.
+Participants mingle with fellow educators and exchange ideas, purchase books and embrace the wisdom and experience that the visiting authors have to share.

-In addition to the adult activities, the R. Margaret Hamilton Children’s Hour, for children ages 4 to 13, will be held on Friday afternoon beginning at 4 p.m.
-Age-specific workshops are presented by the authors, in which they share their work with children, as well as the process of writing and illustrating and the enjoyment they can bring.
+Children ages 5 to 12 are invited to the R. Margaret Hamilton Children’s Hour on Friday afternoon beginning at 4:15 p.m.
+This event is free and open to the public, but advance registration is required.
+Age-specific workshops are presented by the authors, in which they share their work with children, as well as the process of writing, illustrating and the enjoyment they can bring.
 Open autographing and book sales will be available from 4 to 4:30 p.m.
-These sessions are free and open to the public, but registration is required and can be arranged by contacting Dr. Jodi Welsch at 301-687-3096.
+To register, contact Dr. Jodi Welsch at 301-687-3096.

 FSU is committed to making all of its programs, services and activities accessible to persons with disabilities.
 To request accommodations through the ADA Compliance Office, call 301-687-4102 or use a Voice Relay Operator at 1-800-735-2258.